10+ Years of Administrative Experience

 You are required to submit two letters of recommendation, one from your current supervisor and one from a professional colleague.
 Once you have submitted the online portion of the application (steps 1–3), you will receive links to forward to your recommenders.
 Your recommenders will need your last name and email address to log in to the application system.

-The comprehensive tuition includes all instructional materials, accommodations, refreshments, and most meals.
+The comprehensive tuition includes all instructional materials, refreshments, and most meals.
+Program tuition is not inclusive of hotel accommodations.
 Participants receive a certificate of participation at the close of the program.

 Payment or a purchase order must be received within thirty days of program acceptance and prior to the program start.
 Participants are responsible for their own travel expenses.
 While a purchase order confirms a reservation, an outstanding balance is maintained until payment is rendered.
 If funds are unable to be processed within these guidelines, a documented payment plan is to be sent via mail, e-mail, or fax, and received two weeks prior to the program start date.